iansealy/webdev-curriculum/en-GB/01 The Web/01 The Web.md

 + Notice how tags can __nest__ within one another.
 We have the `<a>` tag, which is inside a `<p>` tag, which in turn is inside `<div>`, which is placed inside `<body>`.
 Whenever this happens, we say that the tag that is being wrapped is the _child_ and the tag that does the wrapping is the __parent__ element.
 It's a little bit like a family tree!
 + To the browser all tags of the same kind are the same, but you can mark them out using classes and Ids (pronounced aye-dees).
 For example, some of your paragraphs might be introductions, so you could give them a class `introduction`.
 See if you can spot some classes inside `page.html` .
 + Ids are used to mark unique items on your page.
 See if you can spot the `div` tag with an `id` of `kitten` in the page.
 + What will happen if you move things around?
-Let's go back to the code editor.
+Let's go back to Notepad.
 Find an `<ol>` tag in the code and select it with all its got inside, like so:

 ```{.language-markup}
 <ol>